Polina Malinovskaya Poses Nude In A Bubbly Bathtub

 Polina kept her caption simple with nothing but a chainlink emoji.

-Her fans went wild over the sexy pic, and the post eventually garnered over 212,400 likes and almost 1,000 comments.
+Her fans went wild over the sexy pic and the post eventually garnered over 212,400 likes and almost 1,000 comments.
 Dozens of her fans could not think of the right words to describe the image, so they opted instead to use emoji to express themselves.

 A few admirers said she looked like a “mermaid.”